How Creative is Your Creativity?

-In this article, I invite you to explore how optimal your creative thinking is right now — and what shapes your personal creative output.
-We’ll also look at simple yet powerful ways to strengthen it, so you can create with more awareness and intention.
+In this article, I invite you to explore how optimal your creative thinking and overall creativity are right now — and what shapes your personal creative output.
+Through developing creative self-awareness, you can better understand your patterns and unlock deeper, more intentional creative expression.

 Here’s a small experiment.
-It’s an objective look at your creative state, based on your own perception of how you currently solve problems.
+It’s an objective look at your current creative output, guided by your level of creative self-awareness and how you approach problem-solving.

-This isn’t about judgment or defining your limits — it’s about noticing where your creativity stands today, and how you can expand it tomorrow.
+This isn’t about judgment — it’s about recognizing where your creativity stands today, and how your creative expression can evolve tomorrow.

-Watch a video on an unusual topic — for example, “The Test” music video by The Chemical Brothers.
+Watch a video on an unusual topic — for example, “The Test” by The Chemical Brothers.

 Now, ask yourself: